COVID-19 Campus & Financial Aid Information

 The Department of Veteran Affairs guidance for certification of GI Bill® benefits to approved institutions:

 3/21/2020, President Trump signed Senate Bill 3503: To authorize the Secretary of Veterans Affairs to treat certain programs of education converted to distance learning by reason of emergencies and health-related situations in the same manner as programs of education pursued at educational institutions, and for other purposes.

 The new law provided guidelines regarding COVID 19.
-The VA sent FAQs as guidelines for schools to understand how to work with student veteran certifications for GI Bill® due to changes to school programs because of the COVID 19 virus.
-See associated FAQ PDF documents for IHL, NCD, and OJT/APP schools.
-The VA is also compiling questions from SCOs.
+The VA provided FAQs as guidelines for schools to understand how to work with student veteran certifications for GI Bill® due to changes to school programs because of the COVID 19 virus.
+See Department of Veterans Affairs link for details: https://benefits.va.gov/gibill/covid19faqs.asp#NCD The VA is also compiling questions from SCOs.
 If there are other general questions for the VA, please send your questions to Veterans.Education@tn.gov and the questions will be compiled and forwarded to VA.

 Federal Financial Aid

 Due to the current state of emergency related to the COVID-19 crisis, the Tennessee Student Assistance Corporation (TSAC) is suspending the rules that Tennessee colleges and universities use to report a student’s cumulative grade point average (GPA) for HOPE scholarship purposes.
 This temporary suspension will provide institutions flexibility in calculating a student’s GPA when determining continuing eligibility for the HOPE Scholarship and other Tennessee Education Lottery programs.
 The intent of this modification is to provide relief to those students whose academic performance might otherwise suffer, potentially resulting in the loss of crucial scholarship funding.
 This waiver will be effective for the spring and summer terms of the 2019-2020 academic year.

 Information updated on 3/26/2020.